odedyec/multi_control_neural_network/README.md

 This is a matlab library for MC and NNMC control schemes.
 You will also need to use the MPT library.

-You Need Matlab 2018 or newer
+You Need Matlab 2018 or newer.

+You need the MPT toolbox from [here](https://www.mpt3.org/).
+The toolbox is free under GNU licence.
+The MPT3.0 is attached to this repo but no changes were made.

 There are pretrained networks in the `networks` folder.
 You can train your own model if you have Python and Keras installed.